-Some 45km southeast of Urfa, the beehive-style houses of HARRAN (Altınbaşak) are an established tourist attraction.
-The village has grown up within the crumbling remnants of the old, four-kilometre circumference walls of a settlement once much more important than Urfa.
+The beehive-style houses of HARRAN (Altınbaşak), 45km southeast of Urfa, are an established tourist attraction.
+The village has grown up within the crumbling remnants of the old, 4km circumference walls of a settlement once much more important than Urfa.
 Harran has strong biblical links, too: according to Genesis 11:31 and 12:4, the patriarch Abraham dwelt here before moving onto Canaan.

 The eleventh-century citadel, in the southeast corner of the old walled city, is possibly built on the site of the ancient temple of the moon god Sin.
 Three of its four polygonal towers have survived reasonably well, but take care scrambling around as there are several holes in the upper part of the structure.

 Harran is thought to have been continuously inhabited for at least six thousand years.
 It became a prosperous trading town under the Assyrians, who turned it into a centre for the worship of Sin, god of the moon; there was a large temple here, later also used by the Sabians.
 Planet worshippers, they stand accused in some accounts of holding lurid orgies and carrying out human sacrifice, and with the arrival of the Arabs were given the choice of conversion to Islam or death.
 In 53 BC the Roman general Crassus was defeated here, crucified and had molten gold poured into his mouth by the Parthians.
 Despite this, the Romans later converted Harran into an important centre of learning, a role it continued to play under the Byzantines, then the Arabs, first under the Umayyad dynasty, then the Ayyubid.
 However, the arrival of the Mongols during the thirteenth century meant devastation.